micheleangioni/message-board/readme.md

 ## Installation

-Message Board can be installed through Composer, just include `"michele-angioni/message-board": "dev-master"` to your composer.json.
+Message Board can be installed through Composer, just include `"michele-angioni/message-board": "dev-master"` to your composer.json and run `composer update` or `composer install`.

 ## Configuration